Search Results

 - US commercial and naval shipbuilding cannot be revived quickly, but here are four ways US strength in innovation can link with US ally strength in shipbuilding.

-- in countries like Japan and South Korea.
-Much like an iPhone says on the back, “Designed by Apple in California, Assembled in China,” it is possible to envision a Saronic Corsair unmanned surface ... for such initiatives is the proximate threat China poses to Taiwan, then time is a scarce commodity.
-As policymakers on both sides of the aisle consider the feasibility of a wholesale resuscitation of US ... to graft relevant lessons.
+- the preexisting capital expenditures of legacy manufacturers in countries like Japan and South Korea.
+Much like an iPhone says on the back, “Designed by Apple in California, Assembled in China ... presidential administrations.
+And if the justification for such initiatives is the proximate threat China poses to Taiwan, then time is a scarce commodity.
+As policymakers on both sides of the aisle consider ... at Japanese and Korean management models and attempting to graft relevant lessons.
 And South Korea’s Hanwha has made a direct move into the US through its acquisition of the Philly Shipyard .
-The US naval shipbuilder HII recently signed a teaming agreement
+The US

 - cna talks: Maritime Security in Asia